-Figure 95: Key Generation
+Figure 94: Key Generation

-- · Upload the public key to your router: - o Ensure the user has the Admin role, since the User role is not permitted for SSH login. - In the router GUI (Administration → Users), click the Change Password button for the user with the Admin role. - o Enter the generated public key to the user: - ☐ In the PuTTY Key Generator, select the whole public key as demonstrated in the figure above with the blue selection, and copy it to the clipboard. - ☐ In the router GUI, paste the key into the Public key field. - ☐ It is important the key starts with "ssh-rsa" followed by the key itself. - Re-entering the password is not necessary.
+- · Upload the public key to your router: - Ensure the user has the Admin role, since the User role is not permitted for SSH login. - In the router GUI (Administration → Users), click the Change Password button for the user with the Admin role. - o Enter the generated public key to the user: - ☐ In the PuTTY Key Generator, select the whole public key as demonstrated in the figure above with the blue selection, and copy it to the clipboard. - ☐ In the router GUI, paste the key into the Public key field. - ☐ It is important the key starts with "ssh-rsa " followed by the key itself. - Re-entering the password is not necessary.
 Save the user settings by clicking the Apply button. - Now, you can close the PuTTY Key Generator application. - Confiture the session in PuTTY: - Open c:\bin\putty.exe application. - In the configuration window, navigate to Connection → Data and enter the username (the router's user to whom the public key was saved) in the Auto-login username field.

-6. Administration 6.1 Users
+5. Administration 5.1 Users

-0 Under $Connection o SSH o Auth o Credentials$ , click the $Browse$ button near the $Private\ key$ file for authentication field, and select your hostprivatekey file.
-0 In the Session category, configure the following:
+Under Connection → SSH → Auth → Credentials, click the Browse button near the Private key file for authentication field, and select your hostprivatekey file.
+In the Session category, configure the following:

-☐ Host Name: IP address of your router.
+Host Name: IP address of your router.

-☐ Port: 22.
+Port: 22.

-☐ Connection Type: SSH.
+Connection Type: SSH.

-☐ Saved Session: Enter a name for this session.
+Saved Session: Enter a name for this session.

-☐ Click Save to store these settings.